CodinGame/Contribute-Help/pages/escape/event.md

 Learn about the Coding Escape game format [here](pages/escape/general.md).
 For more information about the corporate team-building offer, please [fill this form](https://codingame.typeform.com/to/tDphTbVB#from=fc2021).

-## The Event
+## The event

 1. How much does it cost?

-	Participating in the event is free.
+	Participating in this community event is free.

 2. Do I need a CodinGame account to participate?